In This Article

 Q4 2026January 15, 2027January 15, 2027September 1 – December 31

 NJ underpayment penalty: NJ imposes a penalty if you don't pay at least 80% of your NJ tax liability through withholding and estimated payments throughout the year, or 100% of the prior year's NJ tax liability.
-The penalty is calculated on the underpaid amount at the NJ interest rate (currently 5% annual).
+The penalty is calculated on the underpaid amount at the Prime Rate plus 3% (currently 10.00% for 2026, per NJ Technical Bulletin TB-21(R)).
+This is distinct from the flat 5% late-filing penalty under N.J.S.A.
+54A:9-6.

 DeadlineFrequencyWhat's DueForm